nipo/nsl/example/icepi_zero/sdram/readme.rst

 So 80 MHz is the highest rate at which the fabric and the bus both close, this is the current configuration.

+The open chain lands in the same place from its own model: 80.84 MHz against the 80 MHz ask, and the part walks clean at that rate.